Michael C. Maronna: Career

 Maronna appeared in his first commercial at a very young age, and it was for a Scott Paper advertisement.
-He played older Pete Wrigley in the television show The Adventures of Pete & Pete on Nickelodeon (from 1989 to 1996), as well as the character of Jeff McCallister in the movie Home Alone (1990) and Home Alone 2: Lost in New York (1992).
+He played older Pete Wrigley in the television show The Adventures of Pete & Pete on Nickelodeon (from 1989 to 1996), as well as the character of Jeff McCallister in the movie Home Alone (1990) and Home Alone 2: Lost in New York (1992), when he was 13 and 15 respectively.
 In the first one he says the line "Kevin, you are such a disease!", which became widely popular.
 He also portrayed a teenage killer in an episode of Law & Order.

 Maronna was in a widely seen series of 1999 ads for TD Ameritrade as Stuart, a slacker employee of a clueless boss whom he helps get on the internet with over-the-top zealousness.
 Maronna reprised the role in a comedy reel with Bill Clinton, which was shown at Clinton's final appearance as the President of the United States at the 2000 White House Correspondents' Association dinner.

 In the 2000s, Maronna appeared in the movies Slackers and 40 Days and 40 Nights.
 Other credits include roles in Sex and the City and Be Kind Rewind.

 He also appeared in music videos for the 2007 Nada Surf song "Whose Authority" and The XYZ Affair's "All My Friends".

 Maronna's stepped away from acting in 2013, and since then he has worked as an electrician on films and television in New York.
 He co-hosts the podcast The Adventures of Danny and Mike with his Adventures of Pete and Pete co-star Danny Tamberelli.
 He has resumed acting in the 2020s.